It applies to self-hosted installations of MIDAS on Windows-based servers only.

 Please note that this article is provided "as is" and is correct at time of writing.
 For further assistance installing/configuring MySQL, please refer to the vendor's own documentation/support.

-Choose your version and click "Download".
-You'll then be offered the option to signup or login to an Oracle Web account, but you can skip this step by clicking the "No thanks just start my download" link:
+You'll then be offered the option to sign up for - or log in to - an Oracle Web account, but you can skip this step by clicking the "No thanks just start my download" link:

 Step 2 - Install MySQL